fenstrat/next-level-searchapi-ds-wellington/slides.md

 - ➡️ And finally we have OpenSearch
 - This is an open source software suite for search
 - It is a fork of Elasticsearch and Kibana created in 2021 by Amazon
-- Two side to every fork, but essentially AWS opted to go its own way and create OpenSearch
+- Two side to every fork, but essentially AWS opted to go its own way and create OpenSearch, that's the very short version
 - If you're familiar with Elastic then it largely maps to OpenSearch
 - ➡️ The project is under the Apache 2.0 license, which bodes well for the maintainership of the project into the future